Neural Receptive Fields, Stimulus Space Embedding and Effective Geometry of Scale-Free Networks: Methods

 We used a classical rate-based model, in which the dependence of the firing rate on synaptic current is represented by a threshold-linear function, extended to incorporate synaptic depression.
 The dynamics of the synaptic current follow:

 where $ \tau$ is the time constant of excitatory transmission.
 The recurrent current $ I^{\mathrm{rec}}(t)$ represents the input of internal connections within the population and is defined as

 where $ S \in \mathbb{R}^{N \times N}$ is the internal connectivity matrix that determines how the nodes influence each other.
 Excitatory connections are defined according to the adjacency matrix of a scale-free graph generated and are scaled by excitatory conductance $ g^e$.
 All remaining entries in the matrix, that is, those that do not correspond to excitatory connections, represent inhibitory influences and are randomly sampled from a uniform distribution in the interval $[-1, 0]$, then scaled by inhibitory conductance $ g^i$.
 In this way, the matrix $ S$ simultaneously encodes structured excitatory input and homogeneous random inhibitory connectivity.
+Synaptic depression modifies transmission through the probability of release $ P_{\mathrm{rel}}(t)$ ~\cite{rossum}, which evolves as